2016 Magnanville stabbing: Perpetrator

-The assailant, 25-year-old Larossi Abballa, was a French citizen of Moroccan descent from the suburb of Mantes-la-Jolie.
+Abballa was a French citizen of Moroccan descent from the suburb of Mantes-la-Jolie.
 He was born in Meulan, France.
 Abballa had a police record for theft and violence by 2011.
 In that year, Abballa, then age 20, was arrested for his participation in a group that recruited would-be jihadis to go to Pakistan and Afghanistan for training.
 Abballa and seven other men were convicted in Paris in 2013 for their involvement in the plot; Abballa was convicted of "criminal association with the aim of preparing terrorist acts."

-On 30 September 2013, Abballa was sentenced to three years in prison, six months of which were suspended; because he had already spent two years and two months in jail awaiting trial, he was released after being sentenced.
+On 30 September 2013, Abballa was sentenced to three years in prison, six months of which were suspended.
+As he had already spent two years and two months in jail awaiting trial, he was released after being sentenced.
 Abballa was under surveillance for several years after his release, but this monitoring ended in 2015.
 The New York Times described the attack as "tied to the Islamic State," citing al-Adnani's pre-Ramadan speech urging attacks on Europe and the United States.

 Court proceedings

-On 18 June, prosecutors charged two men, Charaf-Din Aberouz and Saad Rajraji, who had been convicted in 2013 of "being part of a French jihadist group," on suspicion that Abballa "wasn't acting alone."
+On 18 June, prosecutors charged two men, Mohamed Lamine Aberouz (aka Charaf-Din Aberouz) and Saad Rajraji, who had been convicted in 2013 of "being part of a French jihadist group," on suspicion that Abballa "wasn't acting alone."
 Rajraji was released in January 2017, under court-supervised parole.
+Aberouz was convicted in October 2023 of complicity in the two murders in Magnanville.